opnsense/docs/source/manual/captiveportal.rst

 --------------------
 Bandwidth Management
 --------------------
-The Build-in traffic shaper can be utilized to:
+The Built-in traffic shaper can be utilized to:

 * Share bandwidth evenly
 * Give priority to protocols port numbers and/or ip addresses